duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 In this tutorial, we'll be making a Spice Instant Answer that lets you search for Node.js packages, using the [Node Packaged Modules API](http://registry.npmjs.org/uglify-js/latest).
 The end result works [like this](https://next.duckduckgo.com/?q=npm+http-server).

-## The Wonderful `duckpan new` Command
+First, however, you'll learn an easy tool that automates much of the details.

+## Automatically Generate Your Spice Files

-This tutorial will walk through each file and line of code necessary to build and test the example Spice.
-However, for building your own Instant Answer, we've created a tool that **automatically creates the necessary boilerplate files**, with all of the correct naming conventions.
+The following tutorial will walk through each file and line of code necessary to build and test the example Spice.
+However, for building your *own* Instant Answer, we've created a tool that **automatically creates the necessary boilerplate files**, with all of the correct naming conventions.

 The `duckpan new` tool will create the following Spice files for you automatically, with the correct paths and naming conventions inside each file: